doper1/POK/README.md

 ## Contact

-For issues, questions, or feedback, feel free to open an issue on GitHub or contact the maintainer at [email@example.com](mailto:email@example.com).
+For issues, questions, or feedback, feel free to open an issue on GitHub

 ---